boginw/P5/report/2 Iteration 1/Hardware Analysis/Large Servo Motor.md

 ## EV3 Large Servo Motor

 The vehicle to be built is required to drive; hence a motor or two are required.
-The Lego Group provides two types of motors with its Lego Mindstorms set[@mindstorm_set], and to achieve higher speeds with the vehicle, the larger motors, EV3 Large Servo Motor[@large_servo_motor], will be used for driving since these motors are the largest available for the group.
+The LEGO Group provides two types of motors with its LEGO Mindstorms set[@mindstorm_set], and to achieve higher speeds with the vehicle, the larger motors, EV3 Large Servo Motor[@large_servo_motor], will be used for driving since these motors are the largest available for the group.

-According to Lego, the EV3 Large Servo Motor is a powerful motor which uses tacho feedback (tachometer) which is an instrument that measures the rotation speed of the motor.
-This tachometer allows for precise control which Lego claims is in one degree of accuracy.
-Lego also claims that motors have some intelligence that allows for aligning motors together, such that they would be able to drive in a straight line at the same speed[@large_servo_motor].
+According to LEGO, the EV3 Large Servo Motor is a powerful motor which uses tacho feedback (tachometer) which is an instrument that measures the rotation speed of the motor.
+This tachometer allows for precise control which LEGO claims is in one degree of accuracy.
+LEGO also claims that motors have some intelligence that allows for aligning motors together, such that they would be able to drive in a straight line at the same speed[@large_servo_motor].

 ### Specifications